 Diagnosed as learning disabled

-I have a ten-year-old son who has needed remedial help in the public school system since he was in first grade.
+I have a ten-year-old son who has needed remedial help in the public school system since first grade.
 During his fourth and the beginning of his fifth year of school, he was sent to a literacy school where he could get more one-on-one help with reading.
-He only made enough progress there that about a fourth of the way into the fifth-grade school year, he was able to read at a third-grade reading level.
-Everyone has been baffled by his inability to read well, as his I.Q. scores have been extremely high.
+He only made enough progress there that, about a fourth of the way into the fifth-grade school year, he was able to read at a third-grade reading level.
+Everyone has been baffled by his inability to read well, given his extremely high IQ scores.

-After tons of testing and school reports, they decided that he is learning disabled though I was never told exactly what is causing his “inability” either.
-So for the remainder of fifth grade, I pulled him out of the public school, and I started homeschooling him.
-This was a very scary thing for me to do as I didn’t know what I was going to do to improve his reading ability either.
+After tons of testing and school reports, they decided that he is learning disabled, though I was never told exactly what is causing his “inability” either.
+So for the remainder of fifth grade, I pulled him out of public school and started homeschooling him.
+This was a terrifying thing for me to do, as I didn’t know what I was going to do to improve his reading ability, either.

 Introduced to Edublox

-Through research for curriculum, I was introduced to Edublox.
-I read through almost all of the posts on the message boards and all of the articles on the website as well.
+Through my curriculum research, I was introduced to Edublox.
+I read almost all the posts on the message boards and all the articles on the website.

 Self-esteem and reading fluency improved

 My ten-year-old has only been using the Edublox program for three months, and these are the things that I have noted in him.
-Most importantly, I would have to say that his self-esteem has improved immensely.
+Most importantly, I would say his self-esteem has improved immensely.
 He is acting more mature and more responsible for his own behavior.

-As far as his reading is concerned, he is still reading at a third-grade level.
+As for his reading, he is still at a third-grade level.
 This is the good news, though: Even at the third-grade level, he would guess every second or third word.
-You could tell him to look at it closely, sound it out, etc., and he would just keep on guessing.
+You could tell him to look at it closely, sound it out, etc., and he would keep on guessing.
 Sometimes the word wouldn’t even look like the words he was guessing.

-Now he only guesses about every fifth word, and if I tell him he has read the word wrong, he’ll look at it again and most times be able to tell me what the word is (he still has a difficult time sounding out multisyllabic words).
+Now he only guesses at every fifth word, and if I tell him he has read a word wrong, he’ll look it over again and, most times, be able to tell me what the word is (he still has a difficult time sounding out multisyllabic words).

 Quick progress in a short time

 I am excited to see what the future holds for my son.
-I am finally seeing quick progress in such a short time that I can’t wait to see what the next few months will bring him by using Edublox.
+I am finally seeing quick progress in such a short time that I can’t wait to see what the next few months bring for him with Edublox.

-I would like to thank all of the support and answers to the questions that I have been given.
+I want to thank everyone for their support and for answering my questions.
 The administrators of Edublox have been very willing to give me advice or explain how to do some of the exercises if something was unclear.

 Karla,